The Creation

 • Jacob,

-• Perez, and
+• Perez,

-• Solomon.
+• David,

-first and second Adam
+first and last Adam

-“The first man Adam became a living being; the last Adam [Jesus], a life-giving spirit” (1 Corinthians 15:45).
-The “second Adam” (Jesus) was perfect; and through Him, anyone can be made alive forever (15:22).
+As the “last Adam,” Jesus had perfect communion with the Father, and He never lost it because He never sinned.
+Jesus took sin, death, and the fleshly nature of man to the cross.
+He rose on the third day; and through Him, anyone who believes in Him can be made alive forever (1 Corinthians 15:22).
 Moreover, Jesus came once to die for mankind’s sin, and He will come again to “bring salvation to those who are waiting for him” (Hebrews 9:28) and also to “reign forever and ever” (Revelation 11:15b).

 Thus, a brand new realm will come into existence when God creates again, after the seventh “day” of rest is over.
-However, that perfect, pristine heavens and earth of the future will “live” on—immaculately, gloriously, and eternally—with no end.
+However, that perfect, pristine heaven and earth of the future will “live” on—immaculately, gloriously, and eternally—with no end.

 old and new Creations